tprasadtp/ubuntu-post-install/docs/clioptions.md

     - This flag can be used independent of `--fix`.
 If both are used together then both flags will be applied if the release is upcoming-release.
     - If the release is stable, only `--fix` flag will be valid and `--pre-release` is ignored.
     - This is how it works:  If the repositories are  not available for latest stable release as well, go back a release.
 Ex.
 If the pre-release is 18.04 and the repositories is not available for 17.10 as well, we use 17.04 repositories.
 Usually happens in first few days of development cycle of 18.04.

-## Skip confirmation prompts

-!!! snippet "Usage"

-    ```console
-    ./after-effects -y
-    ```

-    OR

-    ```console
-    ./after-effects --yes
-    ```

-From v3.0 onward, you will be asked for confirmation before performing the task selected.
-If you would like to bypass this on a CI environments like TRAVIS or for any other reason, you can do so by running the script with `sudo ./after-effects -y` or `sudo ./after-effects --yes`

 ## Purge not required packages